Project Sunlight is a statewide initiative based on the Public Integrity Reform Act of 2011 and omnibus ethics legislation Ch. 399, Part A4, L. 2011.

-The purchasing department is responsible for coordinating campus compliance with Project Sunlight, providing training and education to the campus community on Project Sunlight, and assisting decision makers and their advisors in reporting qualified campus interactions, referred to as “appearances”, to the public database within five business days of the appearance.
+The Regional Procurement Services department is responsible for coordinating campus compliance with Project Sunlight, providing training and education to the campus community on Project Sunlight, and assisting decision makers and their advisors in reporting qualified campus interactions, referred to as “appearances”, to the public database within five business days of the appearance.
 While there are five circumstances that trigger a report, the majority involve meetings of influence (“appearances”) having to do with procurement and large scale contracts over $25,000.

 Decision Makers & Advisors